 The ICPS is the International Cultivar Registration Authority (ICRA) for cultivated carnivorous plants, appointed by the International Society for Horticultural Science (ISHS) on November 10, 1998.
 In order to promote uniformity, accuracy and stability in the naming of cultivated carnivorous plants, all names of carnivorous plant cultivars and cultivar-groups must be registered with the ICPS.
-If you have a carnivorous plant that you want to be a cultivar, you must do two things.
+If you have a carnivorous plant that should receive a registered cultivar name, you must do two things.

-You must write a description of this plant and have the description (and color photograph) published in a widely circulated journal such as Carnivorous Plant Newsletter or other comparable publications.
+You must write a description of the plant and have the description with a color photograph published in a book, journal such as Carnivorous Plant Newsletter, or other comparable printed publication.

 Registration Forms may be used to register a cultivar.

 Cultivars published in CPN do not require a registration form.
 All the information required for the form should be in the published description of the cultivar.

 A list of all registered CP cultivars is located at cpnames.carnivorousplants.org/Cultivars.php.